SebastianManda/tree-compression/README.md

 # Example

-The normal dataset of quaking aspen can be run by the following comand:
+The normal dataset of quaking aspen can be run by the following command:

 ```
 python train.py